Wednesday 18 October 2017

 Brighton Grammar School

-Presented by Ross Featherston, Headmaster, Brighton Grammar School (Melbourne)
+Ross Featherston, Headmaster, Brighton Grammar School (Melbourne)

 Brighton Grammar is an independent Anglican school for 1,300 boys from early learning to secondary education in Melbourne’s bayside suburb of Brighton.
 When headmaster Ross Featherston designated wellbeing as one of the school’s key strategic priorities, it was clear that a physical space was required to support the new priority.
 A small former chapel existed on the grounds and was the obvious place for a wellbeing facility.